AlchemyCMS/alchemy-guides/guides/ingredients.md

 # Ingredients

-## Overview

-Ingredients store the actual content of your site.
-They are stored as instances of `Alchemy::Ingredient` subclasses on each `Alchemy::Element` instance.

-Alchemy uses Rails [Single Table Inheritance](https://guides.rubyonrails.org/association_basics.html#single-table-inheritance-sti) to store the values in the same table.

-Alchemy comes with a lot of predefined ingredients for the regular needs of a website project.
-Combine them like a chemestry kit into [elements](elements).

-Ingredients are Rails models.
-It is pretty easy to [add your own ingredient class](how_to_create_custom_ingredients) as well.

-## Definition

-Ingredients are defined as `ingredients` on an [element definition](elements#defining-elements).
+Ingredients are the individual content fields within an [element](elements).
+Each ingredient has a type that determines what kind of data it stores and how it is edited in the admin interface.

+Alchemy comes with a set of built-in ingredient types for common needs.
+You can also [create your own ingredient types](how_to_create_custom_ingredients).

-### Global ingredient settings
+## Global settings

-When defining ingredients, you need to provide a `role` and `type`.
-You can set hints and default values as well.
+Ingredients are defined within an [element definition](elements#defining-elements) in `config/alchemy/elements.yml`.
+Each ingredient requires a `role` and `type`.
+You can also set hints and default values.

 ~~~ yaml
 # config/alchemy/elements.yml